 Was a pretty late starter to the world of sculpture.
-Did various short term courses, such as portrait sculpting, glass fusing, casting and mold making then eventually in 2003 took myself off to The Frink School of Figurative Sculpture and learnt the whole works – followed by a year at Stafford University Fine Arts department concentrating on more sculpture.
+Did various short term courses, such as portrait sculpting, glass fusing, casting and mold making then eventually in 2003 took myself off to The Frink School of Figurative Sculpture and learned the whole works – followed by a year at Stafford University Fine Arts department concentrating on more sculpture.

 What is your main style?

-How are Bronze Sculptures created?
+How are the Bronze Sculptures created?